Dubai Turf Preview, Tips, Runners & Trends (Dubai World Cup Night)

 Dubai Turf Trainer Statistics

-There are two leading trainers in the Dubai Turf over the last 10 renewals with both John & Thady Gosden and Yoshito Yahagi who have both won the race two times.
+There are multiple leading trainers in the Dubai Turf over the last 20 renewals, with Saeed bin Suroor, John & Thady Gosden, and Yoshito Yahagi having all won the race two times.
+Saeed bin Suroor winners have been with Sajjhaa (2013) and Benbatl (2018).
 John & Thady Gosden winners have been with Lord North (2022 & 2023).
 Yoshito Yahagi winners have been with Real Steel (2016) and Panthalassa (2022).
+Two trainers have not had the best of times over the last 20 renewals in the Dubai Turf.
+M F De Kock has sent a total of 27 runners to the race without recording any wins, whilst A P O'Brien has sent out 10 without a winner.

 TrainerR-W-PWinEW